Teemu Raimoranta

-Teemu (Somnium) Raimoranta (19 May 1977 – 16 March 2003) was a Finnish metal musician.
+Teemu Valtteri (Somnium) Raimoranta (19 May 1977 – 16 March 2003) was a Finnish metal musician.
 He was the founding guitarist of Finnish folk metal band Finntroll along with vocalist Jan "Katla" Jämsen.
 He was active in Finntroll as a guitarist until his death in 2003.
 He also played in Thy Serpent, Barathrum, and Impaled Nazarene.

 Raimoranta died on 16 March 2003 after falling from the Kaisaniemi bridge in Helsinki while intoxicated.
 His death occurred shortly after his involvement in Finntroll's completion of Visor Om Slutet, which was dedicated to his memory.